• Home

 For an experiment to begin recording data, the flag used in the experiment must be on.
 To learn how, read Turning flags on and off.

-You can build multiple experiments on the same flag, but you can run only one of those experiments on the flag at a time.
+You can build multiple experiments on the same flag, but you can run only one of those experiments at a time.

 After you create an experiment and toggle on the flag, you can start an experiment iteration in one or more environments.